SAP-samples/teched2022-XP260/exercises/ex2/README.md

 ## Exercise 2.1 Configuring the users that shall use MFA

 As MFA reduces the usability of the authentication process, you wouldn't want to make it mandatory for everybody.
-In the first step, we will therefore create a group for those user that need to authenticate with MFA.
-For example these could be the users with administrative rights while pure viewers might not require MFA.
+In the first step, we will therefore create a group for those users that need to authenticate with MFA.
+For example, these could be the users with administrative rights while pure viewers might not require MFA.

 1. Open the administration console of your Identity Authentication service tenant ( bestrunXY.accounts.ondemand.com/admin/ ).
 You will also find it on the [Getting Started](/exercises/ex0) page.